Tempt Them with Tastier Foods: An Eddie Doucette Recipe Collection

 Ohanian’s recipe replaces the orange juice and zest with an orange run through a food chopper.
 Oddly, it does not call for running the orange and cranberries through the chopper at the same time, which is the way I expect I’ll make it.
 It increases the cranberries and decreases the walnuts by a half cup; and it adds cinnamon.
 It also adds two tablespoons of shortening.
 Except for the cinnamon, however, it uses the same ingredients, and the flour, sugar, baking powder, soda, and salt are in the same amounts.

 In response to A home-cooking handful from Eddie Doucette: A glimpse at a long-lost 1954 Chicagoland television cooking show, including recipes.
-Some of them require creative interpretation.
+They were typed by a viewer, so some of them require creative interpretation.

 His potato bread recipe, for example, came from the pre-presentation press materials of his 1967 French Cooking Can Be Fun evening at Monticello College in Alton, Illinois.
 As I wrote in my announcement post, he pretty much took over the Alton Evening Telegraph for his media blitz.
 One of the articles was You Can Have Fun with Yeast.